-Site Visit & Fast Tracked Turnaround - We were instructed by a Leicestershire based regular client of ours, DPL Steel Buildings, to carry out a site assessment with sampling work and soil contamination testing for waste disposal.
-After being let down by a previous contractor, DPL needed contamination testing for muck away removal of 5000 tonnes of soil from their site in Leicestershire and were on a tight schedule so needed a fast tracked turnaround.
+Site Visit & Fast Tracked Turnaround - We were instructed by a Leicestershire based construction firm, DPL Steel Buildings, to carry out a site assessment with sampling work and soil contamination testing for waste disposal.
+After being let down by a previous contractor, DPL needed contamination testing for muck away removal of 5000 tonnes of soil from their site in Leicestershire and were on a tight schedule, so needed a fast tracked turnaround.
 We were able to visit site the following day and carry out a full site survey along with comprehensive soil testing of the waste being removed from site.
 This allowed DPL to stick to their schedule, mitigating any delays and ensuring they complied with waste disposal regulations.

 Soil Sampling - The site was approximately 2500m2 with around 5000 tonnes of soil for waste disposal.
-5 soil sample sets were taken from testing, this included 5x 500ml plastic tubs, 5x 250ml amber jars and 5x 100ml VOC jars.
-Samples are collected in a range of jars in order to analyse the waste for different properties, such as heavy metal and oil concentrations, in order to gain a complete testing of the waste and any potential contamination.
-Soil samples were taken using an auger and trowel and were taken from specific locations on the site so as to gain a representative sample of all the waste being removed.
+5 soil sample sets were taken from the site for testing, this included 5x 500ml plastic tubs, 5x 250ml amber jars and 5x 100ml VOC jars.
+Samples are collected in a range of containers in order to analyse the waste for different properties, such as heavy metal and hydrocarbon concentrations, in order to gain a complete testing of the waste and any potential contamination.
+Soil samples were taken from specific locations on the site so as to gain a representative sample of all the waste being removed.

-UKAS Accredited Laboratory Contamination Testing for Waste Disposal
+UKAS & MCERTS Accredited Laboratory Contamination Testing for Waste Disposal

 Laboratory Analysis - The soil samples, collected from site were sent to a UKAS accredited laboratory for contamination testing where they were tested for a range of properties.
-The samples are tested for concentrations of heavy metals, TPHs and PAHs.
+The samples were tested for concentrations of heavy metals, TPHs and PAHs.
 This is known as a 'Waste Classification Test' as these are considered to be the most important characteristics of soil with regards to classifying it as hazardous or non-hazardous.
-Since DPL needed results as soon as possible we were able to turnaround their results in just 2 days.
+Since the client needed results as soon as possible we fast tracked the project and completed within just 2 days.

 Waste Disposal Contamination Testing Review